cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 #### <a id="WindowType"></a> Note 1 - there are four types of *Window Type*s (at least one MUST be present and all could be present).
 They fall into two groups:<p>
-- *global* - this one, if provided, will be active!<br>
+- *global* - this one, if provided, will be active!
+And, since *global* limiters ignore all caller identification, these limiters receive many more calls, and hence cause more mutual-exclusion (lock) contention.<br>
 - non-global

 non-global *Window Type*s are checked in the following order and first active STOPs the checking:
-1. *withCallerCredentialsID* - this one, if provided, will be active, IFF *Credential ID Definition* exists AND it can successfully extract the *Credential ID*
+1. *withCallerCredentialsID* - this one, if provided, will be active, IFF *Credential ID Definition* exists AND it can successfully extract the caller's *Credential ID*
-2. *withCallerRemoteAddressID* - this one, if provided, will be active, IFF a caller IP address can be found (developer has never seen this not exist)!
+2. *withCallerRemoteAddressID* - this one, if provided, will be active, IFF the caller's IP address can be extracted (developer has never seen this not exist -- see [note](#Information-4))!
 3. *withoutCallerID* - this one, if provided, will be active, IFF the other two options were not active!